Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 A) Dice with Death = Simple dice game with death, you win you live.
 You lose, your soul is his.
 This is a very basic game using FUNCTIONS

 B) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide.
-Implement the use of METHOD and WHILE LOOP.
+Implement the use of INPUT function and WHILE loop.

 C) The lord, the hunter and the fox= alternative to Rock,Paper,Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.